fhaulot/Immo_Eliza_Regression/README.md

 1) Has garden, Garden surface,
 2) Type and Subtype
 3) Postcode, Region, Province.

 Only one parameter should be chosen for model training from each group.
-As shown in put presentation, we evaluated how much each parameter improves the fit based on the linear regression model, and retained the best one in each group.
+As shown in their presentation, we evaluated how much each parameter improves the fit based on the linear regression model, and retained the best one in each group.
 Postcodes have been converted to latitude and longitude using a table we found on the internet.

 The resulting parameters used in our 4 models are:
-Garden surface, Ubtype, Province, Bedroom count, Habitable surface, Has terrace, Has parking, Building condition, EPC score.
+Garden surface, Subtype, Province, Bedroom count, Habitable surface, Has terrace, Has parking, Building condition, EPC score.

 ## Slides description
-In the Kriek_Immo_eliza_regression.pdf.
-This is the presentation we made in front of the group.
+In the Kriek_Immo_eliza_regression.pdf. you will find the slides of the presentation we made in front of the group.
 This is useful to have a better visualisation with the plots we have made.

 The first slide outlines the progressive construction of a linear regression model by evaluating which variables to include or exclude and how their inclusion affects model performance.